yshghid/yshghid.github.io/content/docs/bioinformatics/paper/vacc2.md

 ---
 author: "kinda"
 date: 2024-08-19
-title: "Immune response stability to the SARS‐CoV‐2 mRNA vaccine booster is influenced by differential splicing of HLA genes"
+title: "[Vaccine] Immune response stability to the SARS‐CoV‐2 mRNA vaccine booster is influenced by differential splicing of HLA genes"
 categories: ["논문"]
-tags: ["2024"]
+tags: ["2024-08"]
 ---

-# Immune response stability to the SARS‐CoV‐2 mRNA vaccine booster is influenced by differential splicing of HLA genes
+# [Vaccine] Immune response stability to the SARS‐CoV‐2 mRNA vaccine booster is influenced by differential splicing of HLA genes

 ## Abstract